 Note: documentation is valid for Plaid v2.
 Docs for Plaid v1 has been moved to plaid-docs-v1.gridfabric.io

 - OpenADR Conceptual Overview: provides a basic understanding of OpenADR and how Plaid implements it for customers.
 A good place to start.

 - Plaid Conceptual Overview: A technical overview of how Plaid works and how customers implement it, useful to review before diving into the full user guide.

 - QuickStart: provides the most common implementation to get an instance of Plaid running end to end

-- User Guide: Full reference for Plaid functionality and installation
+- Implementation Guide: Full reference for how to implement functionality with Plaid

 - Build Guides: Reference for build and execution of Plaid on Linux and Windows